Opinion | As Republicans cower from the truth, Joe Biden displays decency

 Yet instead of expressing his frustration, Mr. Biden this week has promoted calm.
 At a Tuesday news conference, he reached out to Trump voters, insisting that they, too, want to unite the country.
 He expressed hope that he would soon speak with President Trump and Senate Majority Leader Mitch McConnell (R-Ky.), and he declined to condemn Mr. McConnell for holding out on recognizing the results of the election.
 He underlined the urgency of Democratic and Republican lawmakers working together to pass an economic rescue package as covid-19 spikes.
-And he reiterated he will be able to work with Republicans after he is sworn in.
+And he reiterated that he will be able to work with Republicans after he is sworn in.
 At times, he stopped to calibrate his words, explaining he wanted to keep his statements “tactful.”

 Republicans, on the other hand, continue to show why this is so sorely needed.
 Sen. Christopher A. Coons (D-Del.) said Tuesday that some GOP colleagues have asked him to convey their best wishes to Mr. Biden, secretly.
 How about publicly?